 You know Christmas is around the corner when your supermarket starts decking the aisles.
 Smart brands also know how to spread holiday cheer online.

-Biltmore put up a video of the tree raising ceremony on Facebook.
-This video brought in more than 100,000 views, 6,000 Reactions, and 4,000 Shares.
+For years, Biltmore, in Asheville, NC, has posted a video of their tree raising ceremony on Facebook.
+This year, they did a live-stream video that brought in more than 177,000 views, 7,300 Reactions, and 1,813 Shares (so far).

 Tip: Using Facebook Live can be particularly effective if your business tries a similar behind-the-scenes video.

 This is also a great time to channel the spirit of giving with charitable activities.

 Support a cause you’re passionate about and encourage shoppers to take part in these initiatives.
 Macy’s, for example, partnered with Make-A-Wish America to help fulfill the wishes of kids who suffer from life-threatening diseases.

 Ready to create your own holiday marketing campaign?

 Focus on the following to create an impactful campaign: